MatthewSmith430/GtR/README.md

 ## Project Search

-You can search for projects associated with a search term- in the following example I will search for prjects associated with `social network analysis`
+You can search for projects associated with a search term- in the following example I will search for projects associated with `social network analysis`

 ``` r